zhenghuazx/EHR-RL/README.md

 * CONCLUSIONS: A personalized reinforcement learning prescriptive framework for type 2 diabetes yielded high concordance with clinicians’ prescriptions and substantial improvements in glycemia, blood pressure, cardiovascular disease risk outcomes.

 # Main Results
+## High consistency with current clinical practice
+By default, reinforcement learning, attempting to optimize the health outcomes, might result in a significantly different reccommendations from clinicians.
+However, our RL recommendations showed high levels of concordance with clinicians’ prescriptions for single outcome optimizations of glycemia, blood pressure and CVD risk control.
+This demonstrates the feasibility of using RL for T2DM management and indicates that clinicians make near-optimal decisions with regard to single-outcome management.

 ## Higher Efficacy
 RL based prescriptions significantly improves patients' health outcomes and reduce the number of patients in serious conditions, i.e. SBP > 140 mmHg HbA1c > 8% and FHS CVD risk > 20%.
 | __RL-glycemia__                                                                                        |                   |                          |         |